NBA Trade Rumors: Lakers Looking To Add To Roster?

 Could one of those potential free agents be Paul Millsap, currently with the Atlanta Hawks?

-In looking at Millsap’s contract situation, Gavin Axelrod of Fadeaway World took a closer look at what might happen with the Hawks star player during NBA free agency:
+In looking at Millsap’s contract situation, Gavin Axelrod of Fadeaway World took a closer look at what might happen with the Hawks star player during NBA free agency.

 “If Millsap does opt in to the final year of his three-year deal, he will make about $21 million dollars but he will be an unrestricted free agent at the end of the 2017-18 season.”